flabdev/vue-survey-builder/README.md

 ### Versions
 #### 0.1.0
-This version is the initial official release of this component.
+This version is the initial release of this open source project.
 It has all the required functionalities to build the surveys using vue.js

 ### To Do
 - Support for rating question
-- Improve JSON
 - Introduce drag and drop

 ### Organisation